pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/get-started/_index.md

 You will be asked for a **project name** and **project description**.

 ```
-This command will walk you through creating a new Pulumi project.
+This command will walk you through creating a Pulumi project.

 Enter a value or leave blank to accept the (default), and press <ENTER>.
 Press ^C at any time to quit.